 Other important Pahlavi Texts

 Other important Pahlavi texts are listed below.

 - Chidag Andarz i Poryotkeshan: (Catechism)

-- Counsels of Adarbad Mahraspandan: Advice on living a
+- Counsels of Adarbad Mahraspandan: Advice on living a good life

 - Epistles of Manushchihr (A.D.
 881)

 - Menog-i Khrad ("The Spirit of Wisdom")...